 The Bottom Line on Health Supplements

 There are far too many health supplements on the market to hit them all.
-While some are clinically proven to have some effect on overall health or weight-loss, others are not.
+While some are clinically proven to have some effect on overall health or weight loss, others are not.
 The consensus is, when it comes to vitamins and nutrients, it is best to consume them in food rather than supplements.
-Weight-loss products, on the other hand, are available with scientific support and strong results and the ingredients aren’t always available in foods.
+Take a look at many health supplement reviews before you jump into anything or spend any money.